 Is it legal to pay employees in cash?

 Paying employees in cash is perfectly legal if you comply with employment laws.
 You have to take out the normal payroll deductions.
-Types of payroll deductions include income taxes (federal, state, and local), FICA taxes (FICA tax includes Social Security and Medicare taxes), health insurance, and anything else withheld from an employee’s earnings.
+Types of payroll deductions include income taxes (federal, state, and local), FICA tax (Social Security and Medicare taxes), health insurance, and anything else withheld from an employee’s earnings.

 States also enforce their own rules for paying employees.
 Refer to the U.S. Department of Labor for specific rules on paying with cash in your state.